wso2-attic/asgardeo-auth-angular-sdk/README.md

 Following parameters are **required**.

-- `signInRedirectURL` - The URL to redirect to after the user authorizes the client app.
-(Refer [`SignInWithRedirect`](#signinwithredirect))
+- `signInRedirectURL` - URL to redirect to after the user authorizes the client app.
+(Refer [here](#signinwithredirect))
 - `clientID`: The client ID of the OIDC application hosted in the Asgardio.
 - `serverOrigin`: The origin of the Identity Provider. eg: https://www.asgardio.io

-This SDK supports all configuration parameters defined in @asgardio/oidc-js Get a list of available configuration parameters available [here](https://github.com/asgardio/asgardio-js-oidc-sdk/blob/master/packages/oidc-js/README.md#initialize).
+This SDK supports all configuration parameters defined in [@asgardio/oidc-js](https://github.com/asgardio/asgardio-js-oidc-sdk) Get a list of available configuration parameters available [here](https://github.com/asgardio/asgardio-js-oidc-sdk/blob/master/packages/oidc-js/README.md#initialize).

 ### `SignIn`